 If a student withdraws from any or all classes in a term or drops below half-time status, the business office will determine, based on refund policies, if any refund of tuition is due on the student's account.
 At that time, it will be determined if any portion of Title IV funds must be returned to the federal aid programs.
-The student is responsible for paying any balance due resulting from the return of funds to the Title IV Federal Aid programs.
+The student is responsible for paying any balance due resulting from the return of funds to the Title IV Federal Aid programs upon their withdrawal.
+If a credit balance exists on the student's account at the time of withdrawal, the school will disburse the credit balance to the student after 14 calendar days of the return calculation.
+If a credit balance to the student within 14 calendar days of the return calculation.